fedspendingtransparency/data-act-broker-backend/doc/fabs_derivations.md

 	- If `place_of_perform_zip_last4` is populated and (`place_of_perform_zip_last4` and `place_of_performance_zip5` match our zips table)
 		- `zips.congressional_district_no` => `place_of_performance_congr` (if not already populated)
 		- `zips.county_number` => `place_of_perform_county_co`
+        - **Note: Derivation uses an older dataset if the action_date is before a certain date**
 	- If `place_of_performance_zip5` matches our zip table and `place_of_performance_congr` is not populated
 		-  `zips.congressional_district_no` => `place_of_performance_congr`
-		Note: this will cover the instances where the zip5 was provided but not the zip4
+		- **Note: this will cover the instances where the zip5 was provided but not the zip4**
+        - **Note: Derivation uses an older dataset if the action_date is before a certain date**
+		- **Note: Derivation uses a threshold logic (75%) to associate the congressional district to a zip5 and state.**
 	- If `place_of_performance_zip5` matches our zip table and `place_of_perform_county_co` is not populated
 		- `zips.county_number` => `place_of_perform_county_co`
-		- Note: this will cover the instances where the zip5 was provided but not the zip4
+		- **Note: this will cover the instances where the zip5 was provided but not the zip4**
+        - **Note: Derivation uses an older dataset if the action_date is before a certain date**
 	- If `place_of_performance_zip5` is populated and matches our zip city data,
 		- `zip_city.city_name` => `place_of_performance_city`
 	- If `place_of_performance_zip5` is not populated and `place_of_performance_code` has the 3 digits at the end (XX**###)